appleinsider logo

 Looking back at John Sculley's rise as Apple's CEO, and fall on October 15, 1993

-After Steve Jobs, the best known head of Apple was John Sculley and yet he resigned from Apple in profitable disgrace just as the company headed toward destruction.
+After Steve Jobs, the best known head of Apple was John Sculley and yet he resigned from Apple in profitable disgrace just as the company was headed toward destruction.
 AppleInsider looks at Sculley's tenure with the company, and how history has treated the man since.

-That included severance pay, a one-year consulting fee and Apple's commitment to buy Sculley's mansion and Lear jet.
+That included severance pay, a one-year consulting fee and also Apple's commitment to buy Sculley's mansion and Lear jet.

 This is the man who is most famous for firing Steve Jobs — or so it appeared — and in 2009 was described by CNBC as the 14th Worst American CEO of All Time.

-And the reason he resigned on October 15, 1993 was because of what happened the day before when Apple announced its quarterly results.
 The firm did actually make a profit and it even increased its sales — but just barely enough to beat the dire predictions of analysts.
 The reality was still dire, though, as Apple's 1993 fourth-quarter earnings were down 97 percent from the same time in 1992.

 Yet it all seemed so very different just ten years before.